JolietCyborgs4241/frc4241DS/4241swerve2019/doc/README.md

 1) Remove any tie-wrap securing the encoder wire to the protection bracket (as needed)

-1) Unplug the encoder cable - pull straight up - try to pull on the connector itself as much as possible and not on the wireing going into the connector
+1) Unplug the encoder cable - pull straight up - try to pull on the connector itself as much as possible and not on the wiring going into the connector

 From the bottom of the robot: